Inside: 75 fun and incredibly easy Easter crafts for 3-year-olds and other young children of the toddler and preschooler age

 Let your preschooler loose with some paint (well, a little loose…) and once dry, cut out bunny shapes and stick onto blank cards.
-How’s that for an easy Easter craft for a 3 year old?
+How’s that for an awesome Easter card making activvity and easy Easter craft for a 3 year old?

-A lovely nature-inspired hatching Easter chick craft that’s bright and colorful and just what we all need after a long, bleak winter (only me?!)
+A lovely nature-inspired hatching Easter chick craft for kids.
+It’s bright and colorful and just what we all need after a long, bleak winter (only me?!)

 Cute cheeping Easter chicks!
 Definitely stock up on some yellow paper plates so you can forget about paint and make it a super easy Easter craft to do with your 3 year old.

 Young children of all ages love getting lost in little fantasy worlds so dressing up is a great way to entertain them.
 Your 3 year old is going to love this cute bunny headband.

 #9 TP Easter bunny craft

 It was never going to be long before a toilet paper roll craft made it on the list!
 Here’s a very easy Easter craft which upcyles toilet paper rolls into little Easter bunnies.

 You could simplify further by leaving them unpainted.

 #10 Contact paper nature Easter egg craft and decoration